srobo/kitbook/docs/competition/matches/match-scoring.md

 - Ensuring robots start in the correct corner, and are entirely within their starting zone.
 - Ensuring no team members touch a robot after it has first moved. (see 'Teams touching robots').
 - Switching off robots when a team requests that you do so, or if they do not automatically turn off after a match ends.
-- Resetting the arena by moving props (tokens, for example) back to the correct place before the start of the following match.
+- Resetting the arena by moving props (tokens, for example) back to the correct place after you and your partmer have both recorded the end-state of the match.
 There is no mechanism for delaying the matches, so please request extra help if you are struggling to make the deadlines.

 You are not responsible for:
 - Making sure a match starts with the correct number of teams -- that is down to the shepherds.